 Doing Mathematics With Your Child: A Parent Guide – There are lots of great suggestions in this resource of ways that you can support your child’s math learning at home and through everyday activities.

 The Exception That Proves The Rule – There are lots of different thoughts on homework, and over the years, I’ve thought differently about it too.
 This wonderful blog post details the kind of homework that I think is worth exploring at any time of the year.
 With the summertime here, and people heading off on vacations or doing some exciting activities together, maybe there’s a little wisdom in this teacher’s letter to her student that you can also use.
 Enjoy!

 The Family Dinner Project – We’re big believers in the benefits of family dinners, and this website shares some great tips about how to make them happen, why they’re beneficial, and some family dinner success stories.
 Worth reading!
 The post titled, “Want Kids To Be Better Readers: Have Dinner Together” is one of our favourites!

 Growth Mindset Questions – These are some great questions to ask your child to help them develop a growth mindset.
-They may be some questions to consider when problem solving or conversing with your child over the holidays.
+They may be some questions to consider when problem solving or conversing with your child this summer.

 Guide To The Four Frames – Anamaria Ralph, a Kindergarten teacher in Toronto, wrote this blog post to explain the Four Frames in the new Kindergarten Program Document to her parents.
-It’s a great post that includes many pictures to help connect the play in class to the learning expectations.
+It’s a great post that includes many pictures to help connect the play that you may see in class to the learning expectations.
 Hope you find it useful.

 Instill A Love Of Math – This is a great article for parents with some links to home options available at the bottom.
 It really align’s with Jo Boaler’s thinking on mathematical mindsets.
 Worth reading.